DanielBandarica02/SOC-HomeLab/00-architecture/design-decisions.md

 **Accepted trade-off:** higher initial configuration complexity.

-## 2. Why pfSense and not OPNsense or a commodity router?

-Three reasons:

-- **Suricata integrated as an official package** — IDS without spinning up a separate VM.
-- **Plenty of documentation** in homelab and blue team contexts.
-- **Rule syntax and log format** are widely covered in public write-ups, which makes troubleshooting easier when something doesn't fit.

-OPNsense is valid and technically superior in some areas (cleaner UI, more frequent releases), but pfSense has more reference material for someone learning.
-If a future iteration calls for breaking out of my comfort zone, I'll migrate.

-## 3. Why Wazuh and not Splunk / pure ELK?
+## 2. Why Wazuh and not Splunk / pure ELK?

 - **Wazuh is one of the most-used open-source SIEMs** in junior and mid-tier environments — I want to learn the tool I'm most likely to touch in a real job.
 - **All-in-one** (Manager + Indexer + Dashboard) fits in a single VM, which lowers infrastructure cost.